 Ultimately, shopping and spending aren't mutually exclusive, and being 'good with money' means something different to everyone.
 As someone who relishes in a new purchase, I know that cutting out spending altogether isn't realistic for me, but that doesn't make me financially unfit, nor does it mean I'll never be able to own property one day (well, maybe not in this economy but you get the idea).

-Click through for the best shopping advice we've heard, to ensure that our shopping doesn't spiral into Bloomwood territory.
+Click through for the best shopping advice we've heard, to ensure that our shopping doesn't spiral.